Erkner: History

 In 1579, Erkner was first mentioned in the Rüdersdorf church records as "Arckenow", a fishermen's place of residence („Mittwoch s post Convers, Pauli hat Hans der Fischer im Arckenow taufen lassen Und ist genant Maria.“).
 This field name developed to Erkenau-Erkener-Erkner.
 Until 1701 the settlement only had seven houses.

 This changed in 1712, when a coaching inn for the new Post road from Berlin to Frankfurt (Oder) was built.
 As of 1748, three Palatine farming families settled "on the Buchhorst" (a locality within Erkner).
 Later they moved their homesteads to the present-day Buchhorster Straße.
 One of those homesteads now houses the Heimatmuseum (local history museum) with Erkner's oldest house.

 In 1752, Prussian king Friedrich II installed a Mulberry plantation with 1,500 trees, of which only one is still standing in today's Friedrichstraße.

+From 1815 to 1947, Erkner was part of the Prussian Province of Brandenburg.

 The village grew up to 260 inhabitants in 1805.
 At this time Erkner was a barge-men's village with several localities: „The Erkner“, Neu Buchhorst, Schönschornstein, Alte Hausstelle, Hohenbinde, Jägerbude and until 1884 Woltersdorfer Schleuse.
 Along the waterways between the rivers Oder, Spree, Havel and Elbe, were mass transports of lime, coal and other materials from the limestone mine in nearby Rüdersdorf to Berlin and from the industrial areas of Silesia to Berlin respectively.
 In 1822, two thirds of the families had a barge-men as head of the household.
 Supported also by five wharfs in the village, this profession continued to be important for Erkner until the end of the 19th century.

 In 1842, the Berlin-Frankfurt Railway opened with a stop in Erkner, which was upgraded to a railway station the following year due to the large number of excursionists from Berlin.
 From 1846, this railway connected Berlin via Erkner with Breslau and thereby two important industrial areas of Prussia.

 The industrialisation of Erkner began in 1860 with the founding of the first Continental European tar production unit by Julius Rütgers.
 In 1909, the world's first industrialised production of Plastics (Bakelite) began on his premises in cooperation with Leo Baekeland.
 On May 25, 1910 the Bakelite Gesellschaft m.b.H.
 Berlin-Erkner (Link to German Wikipedia) was founded here.
 A few months later, on October 10, Baekeland founded the General Bakelite Company in Perth Amboy, New Jersey.

-From 1885–89 the German writer and later Nobel laureate Gerhard Hauptmann lived in Erkner, incorporating several local people and places into his stories.
+From 1885 to 1889 the German writer and later Nobel laureate Gerhard Hauptmann lived in Erkner, incorporating several local people and places into his stories.
 His three sons were born at this time.
 In 1888, the town officially adopted the name Erkner.
 The Catholic parish St. Boniface Erkner was founded in 1910.

+From 1947 to 1952, Erkner was part of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.

 On June 6, 1998 Erkner was the first town in Eastern Germany to be granted city rights after the German Reunification.